Enjoy FREE shipping anywhere within the US!

 Motorized Bicycles in Connecticut

-Generic Court GavelThere are many benefits to be had by using a motorized bicycle as your primary (or secondary) method of transportation.
-With rising gas prices, environmental concerns and a suffering economy, it’s no wonder more and more people are choosing them over other options.
+There are many benefits to be had by using a motorized bicycle as your primary (or secondary) method of transportation.
+With rising gas prices, environmental concerns and a suffering economy, it's no wonder more and more people are choosing them over other options.

-Similar to other states, Connecticut uses engine size as the a factor for distinguishing between different classifications of motor-driven cycles.
+Similar to other states, Connecticut uses engine size as a factor for distinguishing between different classifications of motor-driven cycles.

-Electric Bicycles
+Electric Bicycles (E-Bikes)

 Motor-Driven Cycles